 Samu Kerevi gets shafted by the judiciary

-An extract of the farce follows and miss me with he accepted he commited an act of foul play.
-Once found guilty he has to or he gets the full six weeks.
+An extract of the farce follows, and note Kerevi accepted he committed an act of foul play.
+Once found guilty he has to get the full six weeks.

 A statement read: “Australia number 12 Samu Kerevi appeared before an independent disciplinary committee Tuesday evening via video link having received a 20-minute red card for an act of foul play contrary to law 9.13 in the match between Australia and Wales on Sunday.